hamishivi/snmn-pytorch/README.md

 Note that theoretically you can save the results from this step, but the outputs are large (> 70gig), so I have not done this.
 This is hard-coded to use a single gpu currently.

+#### CLEVR Dataset

-1. Download the CLEVR dataset from http://cs.stanford.edu/people/jcjohns/clevr/, and symbol link it to clevr_prep/clevr_dataset.
+1. Download the CLEVR dataset from http://cs.stanford.edu/people/jcjohns/clevr/, and symlink it to `clevr_prep/clevr_dataset`.
 After this step, the file structure should look like

 ```
 clevr_prep/clevr_dataset/